RuiHan-123/I2GDS2025-Final/README.md

 # Part2: R Visualization
-In R, I want to create a figure where different cell types are classified into different clusters.3 Here, UMAP is used to visualize single-cell methylation profiles in 2D, and k-means (k = 3) groups cells into three clusters based on their positions in the UMAP space.
+In R, I want to create a figure where different cell types are classified into different clusters.
+Here, UMAP is used to visualize single-cell methylation profiles in 2D, and k-means (k = 3) groups cells into three clusters based on their positions in the UMAP space.
+Then, the ggplot is used to visulaize the result.

 # UMAP
 ```